LTS-VVE/ReliaChat/README.md

 > More languages will be added soon.
 (Any language can be added manually by editing the code, however on the main repo, the following are supported by default).<br><br>

 > [!NOTE]
 > NOTE, THAT THESE ARE APP LANGAUGES, AND NOT AI LANGUAGES.
-CHOOSE YOUR AI MODEL, IF YOU WANT MULTI-LANGUAL SUPPORT FOR THE RESPONSES, PLEASE USE A MULTI-LANGUAL MODEL.
+CHOOSE YOUR AI MODEL, IF YOU WANT MULTI-LANGUAL SUPPORT FOR THE RESPONSES, PLEASE USE A MULTI-LANGUAL MODEL. `As mentioned earlier, moderation on applies
+> for Albanian (Shqip), and English.
+Please add you're own moderation if wanted.`
 <div align="center">

 | <p align="center">Language          | <p align="center">Flag       |